designstem/projects/frequency/index.md

 ---

-| section: Definition of Frequency
+| section: How to Define Frequency?
 | padding: 0
 | gap: 0
 | theme: dark